xebiarohan/Docker/docker-compose.md

     ------------------
 ```

-Here, mongodb,node-app and react-app are the names of the containers that we want to run and dotted lines are showing the details of the container that we will discuss next.
+Here, mongodb,node-app and react-app are the names of the services, dotted lines are showing the details of the services that we will discuss next.
+Every service
+defines a single container.
+Name of the service is not equal to the name of the container.

 #### 3. image: